Cable Laying Tenders: The Fundamentals

 Cable laying tenders can seem daunting if you have never completed one before.
-Those who have tendered before know what a minefield it can be.
+Those who have tendered for construction contracts in the UK before know what a minefield it can be.
 Cable laying tenders are often released by businesses that are looking for the supply, replacement, and installation of cables.
 They could be required for residential properties, office buildings or hospitals to name a few.

 COVID-19 has led to a steep increase in businesses across the board turning to tendering to secure a pipeline of work.
 While social distancing is still in play, tendering allows you to grow your business without the need for face-to-face meetings.

 There are multiple benefits for choosing tendering as a route for your business to go down.
 Bidding for cable laying tenders in the public sector, there can offer multiple advantages.
 For example, if successful, you are guaranteed pay due to the regulations public sector organisations are bound by.
 The Prompt Payment Code must be adhered to which can give businesses a steady form of income.
 However, it’s worth bearing in mind that the private sector is not bound by these rules.

 More often than not, cable laying tenders will be an open tendering procedure.
 An open tendering procedure is often used within the public sector.
 It’s a process that’s commonly used as it is fairly straightforward.

 Typically, a buyer will release an invitation to tender, known as an ITT.
 In an open tendering procedure, when an ITT is released, any prospective suppler can respond.
 Each supplier should aim to convey and persuade the buyer that they are the best business for the job.